 - Flustered executives who hoped for a significant boost in productivity (at least when it comes to calendar management or travel booking), but often feel their expectations aren’t’ being met on that basic level (causing them to use their virtual Executive Assistant increasingly-less).

 The more divided an EM’s attention, the less meaningful their impact on the things that matter most (such as helping you reach your fullest potential).
 We’ve yet to see someone achieve full leverage with a shared assistant.
 In our experience, the best results come from a single EM supporting a single executive.

 Great assistants want to make an impact.
 Don’t set them up to fail.
 If guilt’s compromising your partnership with your EM, view it from a different perspective: Working 1:1 with a dedicated assistant isn’t about taking more than you deserve, it’s about empowering you to give your team the time, energy, and focus they deserve.
 In other words: Working with an EM isn’t a privilege of leadership; it’s a duty to your team—treat it that way.

 The costs associated with hiring an EM aren’t just limited to the salary or initial onboarding period.
 It’s important to also factor in the time and energy necessary to reach game-changing levels—and too often, execs underestimate how intensive that process can be.

-Even an experienced EA has to climb a steep learning curve before they can become a fully-leveraged EM.
+Even an experienced virtual Executive Assistant has to climb a steep learning curve before they can become a fully-leveraged EM.
 The game-changing capabilities of engagement managers are the result of highly-personalized coaching and, too often, we see executives operate out of the sub-optimal mindset that because their EM’s primary responsibility is supporting their needs, they’re the only person who can properly onboard their assistant.